AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/chapter-6/parallel-loading.md

 ## Solution

-Chunk the data to be loaded into smaller files and use a number of worker processes to submit data via parallel HTTP requests
+Chunk the data to be loaded into smaller files and use a number of worker processes to submit data via parallel HTTP requests.

 ## Example(s)

 Most good HTTP client libraries will support parallelization of HTTP requests.
-E.g. PHP's `curl_multi <#>` or Ruby's `typhoeus <#>` library.
+E.g. PHP's `curl_multi` or Ruby's `typhoeus` library.

 ## Discussion